0e85dc6eaf/CTF-Writeups/PicoCTF 2018/General skills/roulette/README.md

 cash -= bet;
 ```

-Just bet `2147583648` and you are a billionaire.
-But you must lose this round, because otherwise they will add this negative bet to your balance and in result you'll be poor again.
+Just bet `2147583648` and you will become a billionaire.
+Keep in mind that you must lose this round, because otherwise you'll win negative amount of money and lose everything you earned.
 ```
 cash += 2*bet;
 ```